stephaneisenbach/regenerative-money-supply/money-supply-in-terms-of-stability-draft.md

 - **Incentivized behavior change**: Economic actors are rewarded not for resource depletion, but for measurable contributions to ecosystem health.

-- **Decoupling from extractive collateral**: Monetary value is no longer based on finite or destructive assets, but on regenerative potential – offering a dynamic and expanding foundation for economic growth, in contrast to the inherent limitations of the current monetary paradigm, which constrains long-term ecological regeneration and stable economic development.
+- **Decoupling from extractive collateral**: Monetary value is no longer based on finite or destructive assets, but on regenerative potential – offering a dynamic and expanding foundation for economic growth, which constrains long-term ecological regeneration and stable economic development, in contrast to the inherent limitations of the current monetary paradigm.

 - **Global scalability**: The model is adaptable to various ecosystems and service types, making it applicable across diverse environmental and socio-economic contexts.